Drtabet/trial/_sections/Aims.md

 **Our App is here to help !**

-:  Smoothen the learning curve for new doctors
+Smoothen the learning curve for new doctors
-:  Handy commonly used reference material
+Handy commonly used reference material
-:  Simplify the life of plastic surgeons
+implify the life of plastic surgeons